 If you live in Richmond, Virginia, you know it is spring when friends and family start to complain about itchy, watering eyes, sneezing, and scratchy throats.
+This reaction is sometimes called "hay fever."
 While seasonal allergies are often just accepted and handled here, there’s more to it for many people.

 Here’s how allergies attack your body, and how they can interfere with other medical conditions such as asthma, sleep apnea, upper respiratory infections, and chronic sinus infection.